appt-org/accessibility-code-examples/Techniques/keyboard-order.md

-# Example
+# Keyboard order

-By adjusting the keyboard navigation order, you can provide a great experience for users that control their device using a hardware keyboard.
+By adjusting the keyboard order, you can provide a great experience for users that control their device using a hardware keyboard.

 ## Android